xolox/python-coloredlogs/README.rst

     MAILTO="your-email-address@here"
     CONTENT_TYPE="text/html"
-    * * * * * root ansi2html your-command
+    * * * * * root coloredlogs --to-html your-command

-The ``ansi2html`` program is installed when you install `coloredlogs`.
-It runs ``your-command`` under the external program ``script`` (you need to have this installed to get ``ansi2html`` working).
-This makes ``your-command`` think that it's attached to an interactive terminal which means it will output ANSI escape sequences and ``ansi2html`` converts these to HTML.
+The ``coloredlogs`` program is installed when you install the `coloredlogs` package.
+When you execute ``coloredlogs --to-html your-command`` it runs ``your-command`` under the external program ``script`` (you need to have this installed).
+This makes ``your-command`` think that it's attached to an interactive terminal which means it will output ANSI escape sequences which will then be converted to HTML by the ``coloredlogs`` program.
 Yes, this is a bit convoluted, but it works great :-)

-You can use ``ansi2html`` without `coloredlogs`, but please note that it only supports normal text, bold text and text with one of the foreground colors black, red, green, yellow, blue, magenta, cyan and white (these are the portable ANSI color codes).
+You can use this feature without using `coloredlogs` in your Python modules, but please note that only normal text, bold text and text with one of the foreground colors black, red, green, yellow, blue, magenta, cyan and white (these are the portable ANSI color codes) are supported.

 Contact
 -------